Développement économique et création locale d’emplois (LEED)

-Your application will be considered for the round corresponding to the nearest of the four deadlines below:
+Your application will be considered for the round corresponding to the nearest of the three deadlines below:

 Shortly after each deadline, all applications in the system are evaluated.
 Applicants who are not selected are removed from the system and are not considered during the next rounds.

-The internship is expected to start in two months after the application deadline but an alternative timing can be agreed upon in certain circumstances.
+The internship is expected to start in one/two months after the application deadline but an alternative timing can be agreed upon in certain circumstances.